 So you can see how easy it is to do.....

-A luxury bag is classed as an essential as well if you can.
+I always think a luxury bag is classed as an essential as well if you can.
 My brand of favour is a Mulberry.
-I have 6 mulberry bags in the motorhome still and sold several to downsize to van life – but I can highly recommend the mulberry makeup pouches as perfect clutch bags that really do a dual job – as long as you look after them.
+I have have a few in the motorhome still but did sell bags to downsize into my new vanlife lifestyle.

 I hope that you have found this useful – if you have then let me know – and if you think I have missed something – then let me know that too!!